maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/tips.md

 ## Secure Applications

 Please note that it is NOT possible to make API requests directly from the customer's browser or device.
-Doing so would expose your API key on the client side, and anyone who has that key has full access to all of your Chargify data.
+Doing so would expose your API key on the client side, and anyone who has that key has full access to all of your Advanced Billing data.

-Instead you will need to take care to tokenize sensitive information by using [Chargify.js](page:development-tools/chargify-js/chargify-js-overview) or a similar JavaScript library provided by your gateway, and then post the token and other information to your own server, from which you can make the API call to Chargify.
+Instead, take care to tokenize sensitive information by using [Chargify.js](page:development-tools/chargify-js/chargify-js-overview), or a similar JavaScript library provided by your gateway, and then post the token and other information to your own server, from which you can make the API call to Advanced Billing.

 #### Troubleshooting